 - 1. Switch off the network camera by disconnecting the power adapter. - 2.
-Press and hold the Reset button on the board with your finger while reconnecting the power. - 3.
-Keep the Reset button pressed for about 2 seconds. - 5.
-Release the Reset button. - 6.
+Press and hold the Reset button with a straightened paperclip while reconnecting the power. - 3.
+Keep the Reset button pressed until the Status indicator blink. - 4.
+Release the Reset button. - 5.
+When the Power Indicator changes to Green (may take up to 40 seconds), the process is complete and the network video camera has been reset. - 6.
 The network camera resets to factory defaults and restarts after completing the factory reset.